dwomble/EDMC-NeutronDancer/README.md

 ## Usage

-Currently you can only plot a route directly from EDMC by clicking the "do the neutron dance" button.
+Currently the "do the neutron dance" button supports route creation by
+1. Direct plotting from Spansh Neutron Router
+2. CSV import from Spansh Galaxy Plotter, Fleetcarrier plotter, and similar formats

 Once your route is plotted, and every time you reach a waypoint, the next one is automatically copied to your clipboard.